cooper/juno/README.md

 ## Features

-There are a lot!
-But here are some things that make juno stand out.
+Here are some things that make juno stand out.
 You can

 * [Upgrade](doc/modules.md#reload) an entire network from IRC without restarting servers or dropping connections.